RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/aqueduct.decorator.md

   description:
   A description for the operator.
   engine:
-  The name of the compute integration this operator will run on.
+  The name of the compute resource this operator will run on.
 Defaults to the Aqueduct engine.
   file_dependencies:
   A list of relative paths to files that the function needs to access.
   Python classes/methods already imported within the function's file